go-bun/bunrouter-docs/docs/guide/golang-router.md

 ### Handlers

-`bunrouter.HandlerFunc` is a slightly enhanced version of `http.HandlerFunc` that accepts `bunrouter.Request` and returns an error that you can handle with [middlewares](golang-http-middlewares.html):
+`bunrouter.HandlerFunc` is a slightly enhanced version of `http.HandlerFunc` that accepts a `bunrouter.Request` and returns errors that you can handle with [middlewares](golang-http-middlewares.html):

 ```go